craiig/aws-quickie/README.md

-A quick way to setup an AWS instance
+A quick way to setup an AWS instance.
-Let's you bring it up and down via the command line Uses Terraform to start/stop instances
+Let's you bring it up and down via the command line.
+Uses Terraform to start/stop instances.

 requires:
 * terraform